Practical Magic: The Secret Teachings of the Book of Raziel the Angel

 The Aleppo Codex, a tenth century Masoretic Text of the Hebrew Bible. ( Public Domain )

 Drawing on a wide range of previous texts, most notably the Sepher Yetzirah, and the Sepher Ha-Razim, the Book of Raziel tells how all creation and energy begins with a thought inspired by the divine.
 This thought moves from the spiritual to the physical realms and finds manifestation in speech and actions.
-The book also contains many key mystical teachings such as the names of God and of the Angels, magical uses of stars and the zodiac, various protective spells, and how to use amulets for healing.

 - Expert Cracks Code of 3,000-Year-Old Inscription with Dramatic Implications for the Bible